 What needs to be included in a power of attorney for it to be legally enforceable?

 You need to sign your power of attorney in front of a notary or have two adult witnesses view the signing of the document.
 The person you name to make decisions on your behalf does not need to have a background in the law.
-All he or she needs to be is to do is be trustworthy and be willing to sit beside you during those tough moments in your life.
+All he or she needs to do is be trustworthy and be willing to sit beside you during those tough moments in your life.

 In that case, you should speak with an experienced estate planning attorney to determine the best course of action for you to take regarding this document.
 You can speak to that attorney about your plans for the medical power of attorney and he or she can advise about a particular issue or counsel you on what to add or remove based on your circumstances.
 Meeting with an attorney about issues concerning a medical power of attorney is a better option than finding a medical power of attorney template online and building the document on your own.